LedererLab/DeepMoM/README.md

 # DeepMoM

+DeepMom is a pipeline for robust deep learning.
-This repository provides the implementations of the methods described in [DeepMoM: Robust Deep Learning With Median-of-Means](https://arxiv.org/abs/2105.14035).
+It is described here: [DeepMoM: Robust Deep Learning With Median-of-Means](https://arxiv.org/abs/2105.14035).
+This repository provides the corresponding implementations.

 ## Simulations

-We provide an example code in `SimulationStudy.R` for a comparison of least-squars, Huber, and least absolute deviation estimators with ReLU based DeepMoM estimators for regression type problems and another code in `Classifier.R` for comparison of soft-max cross entropy estimators and ReLU based DeepMoM estimators for classification tasks.
+The code in `SimulationsRegression.R` provides a comparison of least-squares, Huber, and least-absolute deviation estimators to our ReLU-based DeepMoM estimators in regression problems;
+the code in `SimulationsClassification.R` provides a comparison of soft-max cross-entropy estimators to our ReLU-based DeepMoM estimators in classification problems.

 ## Applications

-We provide an example code in `TcgaApplication.R` to apply the DeepMoM structure on seven TCGA data sets.
+The code in `TcgaApplication.R` applies DeepMoM to seven TCGA data sets.

 ## Other folders

-**AdditionalFunctions** : The source codes of some functions required for computing DeepMoM estimators.
+**AdditionalFunctions**: The source code of the functions required for computing DeepMoM.

-**TcgaData** : The TCGA data sets.
+**TcgaData**: The TCGA data sets.

 ## Repository authors

-* Shih-Ting Huang, Ph.D. student in Mathematical Statistics, Ruhr-University Bochum
+* [Shih-Ting Huang](https://johanneslederer.com/team/), Ph.D. student in Mathematical Statistics, Ruhr-University Bochum

-* Johannes Lederer, Professor in Mathematical Statistics, Ruhr-University Bochum
+* [Johannes Lederer](https://johanneslederer.com), Professor in Mathematical Statistics, Ruhr-University Bochum

-## Supported languages and platforms
+## Programing language and supported platforms

-All of the codes in this repository are written in R with version `R 4.1.2` and supports all plarforms which are supported by R itself.
+The code in this repository is written in R with version `R 4.1.2` and supports all plarforms which are supported by R itself.

 ## Dependencies